Estate Planning · Advance Directives

 Why These Documents Belong in Every Estate Plan

-A complete estate plan addresses both what happens to your property after you die and what happens to you while you are alive but incapacitated.
+A complete estate plan addresses both what happens to property after death and what happens to the principal while alive but incapacitated.
 For guidance on wills, trusts, and the coordination of all estate planning documents, see our page on wills and trusts in Pennsylvania.

 Common Questions About Healthcare Directives in Pennsylvania